tremor-rs/tremor-www/community/development/index.md

     Backtrace:
 ```

-All three components are important: what you did, what you expected, what happened instead.
+All three components are important: what you did, what you expected,and what happened instead.
 Please include the output of `tremor --version`, which includes important information about what platform you're on, what version of Rust you're using, etc.

 Sometimes, a backtrace is helpful, and so including that is nice.
 To get a backtrace, set the `RUST_BACKTRACE` environment variable to a value other than `0`.
 The easiest way to do this is to invoke `tremor` like this: